 Agni Sakshi — The Sacred Fire

-The couple takes their vows before the sacred fire, with the purohit reciting Vedic mantras.
-The fire is the divine witness to the marriage.
+The couple takes their vows before the sacred fire.
 Browse our wedding ceremony outfits for curated guest options.

 Bou Bhaat — The Bride's Rice Ceremony